SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

 Part of the :ref:`EEW` package.

-The `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm (Böse et al., 2012; Böse et al., 2015; Böse et al., 2018) has been implemented with an API.
-To integrate FinDer within SeisComP, a wrapper module :ref:`scfinder` uses this API.
-The :ref:`scfinder` module requires FinDer to be installed and SeisComP to be compiled from source.
-The source code for FinDer is distributed separately by the SED.

 The Finite-Fault Rupture Detector
 ---------------------------------

 The ground motion observed during large earthquakes is controlled by the distance to the rupturing fault, not by the hypocentral distance.
 Traditional point-source algorithms can only provide the hypocentral distance.
-The Finite-Fault Rupture Detector (FinDer) algorithm (Böse et al., 2012) can determine fast and robust line-source models of large earthquakes in order to enhance ground-motion predictions for earthquake early warning (EEW) and rapid response.
+The `Finite-Fault Rupture Detector`_ (FinDer) Earthquake Early Warning algorithm
+ (Böse et al., 2012) can determine fast and robust line-source models of large earthquakes in order to enhance ground-motion predictions for earthquake early warning (EEW) and rapid response.
 The algorithm quantifies model uncertainties in terms of likelihood functions (Böse et al., 2015), and can be